manatlan/htagweb/README.md

     <img src="https://badge.fury.io/py/htagweb.svg?x" alt="Package version">
 </a>

-This "htagweb" module is the official way to expose htag's apps on the web.
+This module exposes htag's runners for the web.
+It's the official runners to expose htag apps on the web, to handle multiple clients/session in the right way.

-**ULTRA IMPORTANT** ;-)

-**This module will be completly rewritten (for the 3rd time ;-)).
-And it will work, like in the past, as others classicals runners (tag instances will live, in separates processes). (state and session will remain too).
-Just need to test the new branch (it will use redys ;-) )**

-**Important note**
-On the web, the server can handle many clients : so, it's not possible to handle each tag instances per user.
-SO there are 1 limitation compared to classical htag runners which comes with htag.

- - ~~there can be only one managed instance of a htag class, per user~~ (it's the case in classical runners too)
- - and tag instances doesn't live as long as the runner lives (when you hit F5, it will be destroyed/recreated).
-So, keeping states must be done thru the tag.state / tag.root.state (which is the session of the user).

-So developping a htag app which work the same on desktop and on the web, should manage its states in tag.state / tag.root.state ;-)
+There are 3 runners:

+ - **AppServer** : the real one ;-)
+ - SimpleServer : for tests purposes
+ - HtagServer : (use SimpleServer) to browse/expose python/htag files in an UI.

- ## Features
+## AppServer

+It's the real runner to expose htag apps in a real production environment, and provide all features, while maintaining tag instances like classical/desktop htag runners.

+All htag apps are runned in its own process, and an user can only have an instance of an htag app. (so process are recreated when query params changes)
+Process live as long as the server live (TODO: a TIMEOUT will be back soon)

+**Features**

  * based on [starlette](https://pypi.org/project/starlette/)
  * multiple ways to handle sessions (file, mem, etc ...)